truenas/py-SMART/README.md

 and in the intervening years they've taken the project to all new heights.
 Because of their work the code is now Python 3 compatible, supports NVME hardware devices, and has several other improvements and bug fixes.

-This version 1.0 is simply a download and repackaging for PyPI of the code on the FreeNAS github, found at https://github.com/freenas/py-SMART, as of 9 Aug, 2019.
-This will almost surely be the last version of pySMART on pyPI, as neither I nor the iXsystems team have worked on this project in over a year.

 Final Note on Licensing
 =======================